-To restore and protect the water quality of Lake Erie, policymakers and scientists have recommended a reduction in phosphorus loading to the WLEB.
+To restore and protect the water quality of Lake Erie, policymakers and scientists have recommended a reduction in phosphorus loading to the Lake Erie.
 In 2013, the Ohio Lake Erie Phosphorus Task Force recommended 37% and 41% reductions in the average spring loads (relative to a 2007-2012 baseline) of total phosphorus and SRP, respectively, to significantly reduce or eliminate HNABS (OhioTaskForce, 2013).
 In 2016, as part of the updated Great Lakes Water Quality Agreement, the United States and Canada adopted a target to reduce annual P loads to Lake Erie by 40% relative to the 2008 baseline load to reduce the extent of algal blooms in the basin (USEPA, 2016).

-States develop nutrient reduction strategies that focus on implementing best management practices (BMPs) or agricultural conservation practices (ACPs) to reduce nutrient loss.
+States develop nutrient reduction strategies that focus on implementing best management practices (BMPs) or agricultural conservation practices (ACPs) to reduce nutrient loss from agricultural fields.
 As part of the effort to improve water quality in the WLEB, the Ohio EPA updated the nonpoint source managment plan in 2014 (cite plan).
 Along with an updated nutrient management strategy, the Ohio General Assembly enacted Senate Bill 1 in 2015 to address nutrient pollution in the WLEB (Section 905.326: Application of fertilizer in western basin. https://codes.ohio.gov/ohio-revised-code/section-905.326).
-To this author’s knowledge, this is the first nutrient management regulation in the midwestern USA, which prompts great interest in the effectiveness of such regulations.
+This is the first nutrient management regulation in the midwestern USA, thus prompts great interest in the effectiveness of such regulations.
 This legislation contained two core measures.
 First, no person can apply fertilizer or manure without a certification.
 Second, a person may not apply fertilizer or manure on snow-covered or frozen soil, saturated soil, or when the local weather forecast contains a greater than 50% chance of precipitation exceeding 0.5” in a 24-hour period.
 These regulations became effective on 3 July 2015.